Steerable Principal Components for Space-Frequency Localized Images: Introduction

 \section{Introduction}

 Principal Component Analysis (PCA), also known as Karhunen-Loeve transform, is a ubiquitous method for dimensionality reduction which is often utilized for compression, de-noising, and feature-extraction from datasets.
-In its various forms, PCA serves as an important algorithmic building block in numerous applications in image processing and computer vision.
-Given a dataset, the basic idea behind classical PCA is to find the best linear approximation (in the least-squares sense) to the dataset using a set of orthonormal basis functions, thus allowing for a simple and effective processing method adaptive to the dataset at hand.
-Due to increasing improvements in acquisition and storage techniques, we often encounter the need to process very large datasets, which consist of many thousands of images of ever-growing resolutions.
-In addition, there exist datasets and acquisition techniques that introduce known deformation types during the process of obtaining the images, thus increasing the variability in the data.
+Given a dataset, the basic idea behind classical PCA is to find the best linear approximation (in the least-squares sense) to the dataset using a set of orthonormal basis functions, thus allowing for processing methods adaptive to the dataset at hand.
+Due to increasing improvements in image acquisition and storage techniques, we often encounter the need to process very large datasets, which consist of many thousands of images of ever-growing resolutions.
+In addition, there exist image acquisition techniques that introduce known deformation types into the images, thus increasing the variability in the data.